Events

 The Biden administration is determined to formalize Washington’s long-pursued military alliance with Japan and South Korea for the ostensible pretext of “enhancing deterrence and cooperation” against North Korea and China.
 On August 18, the first JAKUS trilateral summit will take place at Camp David amid the deployment of US nuclear assets to the Korean Peninsula and Washington’s steady military encirclement of China.
 The summit is expected to formalize trilateral war games, missile defense integration, and the creation of an anti-China economic bloc as part of Washington’s hegemonic quest for a US-led unipolar world.
 The impending trilateral militaristic axis is dangerous, provocative and fuels the rising danger of war in the Asia-Pacific.

 What are the historical and geopolitical contexts behind this dangerous trilateral militarism?
 How will it impact the Korean Peninsula?
 Join JNC TV for a live discussion featuring distinguished panelists.
-The program will be livecast on Zoom and YouTube.

 Presented by JNC TV